Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions: Abstract

 \section{Abstract}

-Sympathetic cooling of molecular ions through the Coulomb interaction with laser-cooled atomic ions is an efficient tool to prepare translationally cold molecules.
-Even at relatively high collisional energies of about 1eV (T$\sim$10000K), the nearest approach in the ion-ion collisions never gets closer than $\sim$1nm such that naively perturbations of the internal molecular state are not expected.
-The Coulomb field may, however, induce rotational transitions changing the purity of initially quantum state prepared molecules.
-Here, we use estimates of rotational state changes in collisions of diatomic ions with atomic ions (arXiv:1905.02130) and determine the overall rotational excitation accumulated over the sympathetic cooling.
-We also estimate the cooling time, considering both a single atomic ion and a Coulomb crystal of atomic ions.
+Sympathetic cooling of molecular ions through the Coulomb interaction with laser-cooled atomic ions is an efficient tool to prepare translationally cold molecules without, ideally, affecting the internal state of the molecular ions.
+However, the electric field due to the Coulomb interaction may induce rotational transitions that change the purity of initially quantum state prepared molecules.
+Here, we use estimates of rotational state changes in single collisions of diatomic ions with atomic ions [arXiv:1905.02130] to determine the overall rotational excitation accumulated over the sympathetic cooling.
+Considering two different experimental scenarios, that of a molecular ion co-trapped with a single atomic ion and a molecular ion immersed in a Coulomb crystal of atomic ions, we also estimate the cooling time.